julianricha/POMFO/README.md

 #### Key Features:
 1. **User Input Fields**:
-   The app collects user inputs such as: Age, Income, Number of Dependents These inputs help determine the user's risk tolerance (Aggressive, Balanced, or Conservative).
+   The app collects user inputs such as: Age, Net Worth, Number of Dependents These inputs help determine the user's risk tolerance (Aggressive, Balanced, or Conservative).

 2. **Risk Tolerance and Portfolio Allocation**: